 Best Practice

-This page is intended as general guidelines for using the RCS.
-These recommendations are generally applicable for daily use (and may apply on HPC services offered elsewhere), but particularly something to keep in mind at times of reduced support, such as when the college closes during holiday periods.
+This page is intended as best practice guidelines for using the RCS.
+These recommendations are generally applicable for daily use (and may apply on HPC services offered elsewhere), but particularly important to keep in mind at times of reduced support, such as when the college closes during holiday periods.

 Running applications on the login nodes

 Users must not use the login nodes to run their jobs/workflows.
-Computational intensive commands (multi-threaded, memory-intensive, intensive I/O or long running commands) that run on login nodes (including workflows run with Visual Studio) that affect performance can be de-prioritized or terminated.
-These commands should be run within a job, either a batch job, or interactive services (Jupyter or Open On Demand).
+Computational intensive commands (multi-threaded, memory-intensive, filesystem intensive or long running commands) that run on login nodes (including workflows run with Visual Studio) that affect performance may be de-prioritized or terminated.
+These commands should be run either within a batch job, or by using interactive services (Jupyter or Open On Demand).

 The resources available (memory and cores) to users on the login nodes are capped.
 Any users trying to run their workflows on these systems will get very low performance.
 Users will be penalized if they exceed these limits, and their applications may be terminated.
-As a general rule, if you are going to run something that is threaded, will use more than a few GBs of memory, run for more than a few minutes - then it should be run within a job.
+As a general rule, if you are going to run something that uses multiple cpus, will use more than a few GBs of memory or run for more than a few minutes, then it should be run within a job.

-If you need to test or debug your job please use the short8 or interactive queues which are intended for this.
+If you need to test or debug your work, please consider submitting a short job or requesting an interactive session.

 Heavy I/O operations on the login nodes